 Hundreds of Christmas-related shows and concerts take place in the Lower Mainland in December.
 One of the most impressive, famous, longest-running and unique performances is without a doubt the Singing Christmas Tree at Broadway Church.

-In 2019 the event celebrates its 52nd anniversary.
+In 2019 the event celebrated its 52nd anniversary.
+There are no performances scheduled for 2020, due to the coronavirus pandemic.
 Since 1967 thousands of people have participated in the Singing Christmas Tree, and hundreds of thousands more have been thoroughly entertained.

 If you’ve never been to the Singing Christmas Tree, you need to go!